bexoft/finalmq/README.md

 Besides the data structures, it is also possible to define enumerations inside the fmq-file.

-In the HelloWorld example we define the following hellowolrd.fmq file:
+In the HelloWorld example we define the following helloworld.fmq file: